apim/apim.github.io/03_Spring_Tutorial.md

 }
 ```

-Finally, create a test class as TestCode.java.
+Finally, create a test class as **TestCode.java**.
 Here these things will happen:

 * The spring context will be loaded from classpath
 * The bean will be accessed from the context